What is a sub brand and when do you need one

 Step 3

 Now that you know all about sub brands and how to create one, it's time to put these tips into action.
+Whether you're building a brand extension or launching something new, a strong sub brand strategy can drive future growth and long-term success.
 If you're thinking about creating a sub brand for your business, go for it!

 It can be a great way to expand your reach and grow your business.